elastic/opentelemetry/docs/kubernetes/operator/instrumenting-applications.md

 You can apply configuration at two different levels:
 - At Pod/container level, by using OTEL related environment variables.
-- At `Instrumentation` object level.
+- At `Instrumentation` object level, for example to configure different settings per language.

 Use cases:
 - Change the library to be injected.